FIELD TACTICS

 The gap is the window between noticing someone and acting.
 In that window, your brain runs threat simulations.
 It imagines rejection, awkwardness, public humiliation, every scenario except the one where things go fine.
 The longer the gap, the more simulations run, and the heavier the resistance becomes.
 Three seconds is the standard advice because three seconds is roughly the limit before analysis paralysis locks in.
 But counting to three requires discipline you might not have in the moment.

 A better system is external pressure.
 Something that makes hesitation cost you.
 In Coach Rizz, momentum bleeds away in real time while you stall.
 Your progress potential shrinks with every second of inaction.
 Suddenly the approach anxiety that kept you frozen has competition: a visible cost for doing nothing.
 Most operatives say the pressure of watching their momentum drain is what finally gets their feet moving.
 Not courage.
 Math.
+When the gap still beats you more often than not, you do not need more willpower.
+You need a graded ramp.
+The progressive exposure protocol breaks the wall into tiers you can actually clear, starting with reps that barely register as approaches.

 Tip Two: Ditch the Script